Effective Bullying Prevention Tips and Activities

 For more information about bullying, watch this insightful Walden On-Demand Webinar, “Words Hurt: Understanding and Coping With the Bully and the Bullied.”

 Remember, the longer bullying continues unchecked, the more devastating the damage can be.

 Interested in becoming part of the bullying prevention movement?
-Walden University's online counseling and psychology programs can help launch, advance, or change the direction of your career in this meaningful, rewarding field.
+Walden University's online counseling programs can help launch, advance, or change the direction of your career in this meaningful, rewarding field.

 *U.S. Dept. of Education.
 Institute of Education Sciences, National Center for Education Statistics, 2015, “Measuring Student Safety: Bullying Rates at School,” on the Internet at www.nces.ed.gov/blogs/nces/post/measuring-student-safety-bullying-rates-at-school.